mgendr/DcaseT1StaIMT/README.md

 # dcase-2020-task1-subtaskB

-This repository includes our metadata and code for the submission of IMT Atlantique - BRAIN to the DCASE 2020 challenge, Task 1, subtask B.
+This repository includes our metadata and code for the submission of IMT Atlantique - BRAIN to the DCASE 2020 challenge, Task 1, subtask A.
-Our technical report is [here](Pajusco_Huang_Farrugia_Workshop_DCASE.pdf)

 Metadata
 --

-For each of the four submitted model :

-- metadata of our submissions in yaml files
-- Detailed parameter counts, layer-wise (Model_X.csv)
-- Detailed loss per category and summary of pruning (log_modelX.txt)

-Code
+This github takes the basis of the project code https://github.com/brain-bzh/dcase-2020-task1-subtaskB .
+Here we try to adapt and deepen the work done to a different task of the challenge.
 --